See below for Frequently Asked Questions (FAQ)

 - Withdrawal on the website before entry deadline – full refund

-- Withdrawal by emailing organizer after entry deadline but before draw is made – refund less $5 admin fee
+- Withdrawal by emailing organizer after entry deadline but before draw is made – full refund

 - Withdrawal after entry deadline after the draw is made – no refund